 I tried all the classics, WHSmith, Paperchase and even my new favourite stationery shop Typo (which I just discovered and have fallen in love with).
 And nothing ticked all those boxes for me.
 Feeling deflated I tried my last port of call – Homesense.
 And I’m glad because I found my perfect planner for just £9.99!

 It has 18 months in it with monthly and weekly spreads as well as a place to write to-dos and reminders for each week!

 Step 2 – Put all the important dates in it

 This is where you can feel like you have your whole life together and feel really organised.
 And it’s also where a lot of people fill these dates in and then put the planner away.
 Never to see the light of day again.

 Go through your year and put down all the important dates, birthdays, holidays, appointments, everything.

-This is one of the things I really love doing, and as I am a certified nerd I’m really excited to get my course overview for Uni and pop in all my due dates and things on the monthly and weekly views in my planner.
+This is one of the things I really love doing, and as I am a certified nerd I’m really excited to get my course overview for Uni and pop in all my due dates and things.

 My number one tip here would be to ensure you put these dates in both the monthly overviews as well as on the days that the events actually take place.
 That way you don’t get any nasty surprises when you turn the page to see you have a really important event that day you forgot about.